FirebaseExtended/angularfire/docs/guide/uploading-downloading-binary-content.md

 ## API Summary

-The Firebase Storage service is created with several special `$` methods, all of which are listed in the following table:
+The Cloud Storage for Firebase service is created with several special `$` methods, all of which are listed in the following table:

 | Method  | Description |
 | ------------- | ------------- |